damien122/Autoit-Visual-Studio-Extension/README.md

 ## Features

-* AutoIt Syntax highlighting
+- AutoIt Syntax highlighting
-* IntelliSense (code hints and completion)
+- IntelliSense (code hints and completion)

   ![Intellisense](img/docs/signaturehelp.gif)

-* Launch, compile and build scripts from VSCode
+- Launch, compile and build scripts from VSCode
-* Launch AutoIt Help for highlighted text
+- Launch AutoIt Help for highlighted text
-* Symbol search, press `Ctrl+Shift+O` to see where Functions and Variables have been declared in the current script
+- Symbol search, press `Ctrl+Shift+O` to see where Functions and Variables have been declared in the current script

   ![SymbolSearch](img/docs/symbolsearch.gif)

+- Diagnostics (Problems Tab) showing Warnings & Errors

 ## Configuration